World Christian Encyclopedia: Reception

 One study found that the WCD's data was "highly correlated with other sources that offer cross-national religious composition estimates" but the database "consistently gives a higher estimate for percent Christian in comparison to other cross-national data sets".
 Concern has also been raised about possible bias because the World Christian Encyclopedia was originally developed as a Christian missionary tool.

 Margit Warburg, a Danish researcher, has argued that the database contains numerical inaccuracies in its statistics on the Baháʼí Faith.
 She noted that figures given in WCE for some Western countries are highly exaggerated.
 For instance, the World Christian Encyclopedia reports an estimated 1,600 Baháʼís in Denmark in 1995 and 682,000 Baháʼís in the US in 1995.
 According to her, the Baháʼís themselves do not acknowledge such numbers; the number of registered Baháʼís in Denmark, in 1995, was about 240 and in the number in the US was about 130,000.
+Regarding another faith group, the Anlgican Communion, David Goodhew, a researcher and fellow of St. John's College, Durham University, argued that the encyclopedia and WCD "give the best data on the current size of the Communion."

+Peer-reviewed work in the academic journal, Review of Religious Research, expressed mixed views, both saying the World Christian Encyclopedia's editors "provide reasonable methodological reflections" while also identifying the uncritical acceptance of religious group's membership claims as a weakness.
+Another review in the same journal, the Review of Religious Research, described the World Christian Encyclopedia as basing its information on "a direct analysis of primary organizational data," but again noted that a weakness is in relying on how religious groups define their own membership.
+Rodney Stark, publishing in the journal, Sociological Analysis, determined that the 1983 edition's "data are probably reasonably accurate..."